shahd-hany/ecommerce-frontend-react-/README.md

 ## Overview
 React Store is a fully functional, modern e-commerce web application built with React.
 It features authentication, product catalog browsing, wishlist management, shopping cart, and secure checkout – all powered by a real backend API (`https://ecommerce.routemisr.com/api/v1/`).

-This README is designed as a professional and reusable documentation template tailored specifically to your project.

 ---

 ## Features